pivotal-cf/terraforming-azure-ops-manager/README.md

 - location: **(required)** Azure location to stand up environment in
 - dns_suffix: **(required)** Domain to add environment subdomain to

-### Optional

-When deploying the isolation segments tile you can optionally route traffic through a separate domain and load balancer by specifying:

-- isolation_segment: **(default false)** Creates a DNS record and load balancer for isolation segment network traffic when set to true.

 ## Running

 Note: please make sure you have created the `terraform.tfvars` file above as mentioned.